What are continuous payment authorities (CPAs)?

 Disadvantages of continuous payment authorities

-A big issue with CPAs is that they have a reputation for being a means for companies to take payments illegitimately.
-Because of this, customers might be wary of paying this way.
+• Poor consumer protection: CPAs have a reputation for enabling illegitimate payments.
+Because of this, customers may be wary of paying this way.

 What are the alternatives to continuous payment authorities?

-While CPAs are prevalent in the UK, there are a number of options which offer more protection to the consumer, and are more cost effective and reliable for the merchant.
-We’ll guide you through some of these alternatives below:
+While CPAs are prevalent in the UK, there are a number of options which benefit consumers and merchants alike.
+Here are some of the alternatives:

 1. Standing orders

-With standing orders, customers instruct their bank to issue a fixed sum of payment at established intervals, such as weekly, monthly or annually.
-It is the customer themselves who confirms the payment amount and the frequency.
+With standing orders, customers instruct their bank to issue payments of a fixed sum at established intervals, such as weekly, monthly or annually.
+The customer confirms the payment amount and controls the frequency.

-A disadvantage of standing orders is the lack of visibility the business receiving payment has over the details of the standing order.
-This can result in chasing up overdue payments and an admin-intensive reconciliation process.
-Standing orders are also unsuitable for variable payment amounts, as once set up, they cannot be amended — they can only be cancelled.
+Unfortunately, recipients lack visibility over the details of a standing order.
+This can result in unexpected cancellations, overdue payments and admin-intensive reconciliation processes.
+Standing orders are also unsuitable for payments of varying amounts.
+Once set up, they cannot be amended — they can only be cancelled.

-Direct Debit is convenient and flexible for businesses and is typically used to pay monthly expenses, such as bills, WiFi and council tax.
+Direct debits are convenient and flexible for businesses and are typically used to pay monthly expenses, such as bills and council tax.
 It can also be used to collect recurring invoice payments, one-off payments and recurring payments of fixed or variable amounts.

-The main downside of Direct Debit is that payments take 3-5 days to settle (unlike standing orders, which settle immediately through the Faster Payments scheme in the UK).
+The main downside is that direct debits are slower than other recurring payment methods.
+They take 3-5 days to settle, whereas standing orders and other bank transfers settle immediately using the Faster Payments scheme in the UK.

 VRPs are a new, instant and secure way for businesses to collect recurring payments from customers using open banking APIs.
-VRPs enable functionality that enables third party providers (TPPs) like TrueLayer, to initiate a series of payments for a customer at variable amounts and intervals, with their consent.
+VRPs let third party providers (TPPs) like TrueLayer initiate a series of payments for customers at varying amounts and intervals.

-Powered by open banking, VRPs will have strong authentication built in, making it a secure way for consumers to pay, while for merchants, VRP payments will settle instantly, and have lower fees than credit or debit card payments.
-Most importantly, consumers will have full control of these payments, including being able to ask payment providers to cancel them at any time.
+Powered by open banking, VRPs have strong customer authentication (SCA) built in, making it a secure way for consumers to pay.
+They settle instantly and carry lower fees than credit or debit card payments, making them an attractive option for merchants.

 Read our guide to variable recurring payments.